softwaremill/sttp/docs/websockets.md

 ## Using `WebSocket`

-The first possibility is using `sttp.client.ws.WebSocket[F]`, where `F` is the backend-specific effects wrapper, such as `Future` or `IO`.
+The first possibility is using `sttp.client3.ws.WebSocket[F]`, where `F` is the backend-specific effects wrapper, such as `Future` or `IO`.
 It contains two basic methods, both of which use the `F` effect to return results:

 * `def receive: F[WebSocketFrame.Incoming]` which will complete once a message is available, and return the next incoming frame (which can be a data, ping, pong or close)
 * `def send(f: WebSocketFrame, isContinuation: Boolean = false): F[Unit]`, which sends a message to the websocket.
 The `WebSocketFrame` companion object contains methods for creating binary/text messages.
 When using fragmentation, the first message should be sent using `finalFragment = false`, and subsequent messages using `isContinuation = true`.